EdgarSalazar/salazar-measurements/README.md

     var hectoGrams = measure.Hecto;  // Will be 10.
     var kiloGrams = measure.Kilo;  // Will be 1.

-You can also input different values into the `Measure` constructor, definint it's unit using the `Measurements` enum.
+You can also input different units into the `Measure` constructor, using the `Measurements` enum.
+Default value is `Measurements.Default`.

 Let's say you have 10 Kilograms, and want to get the ammount of Milligrams.
 All you have to do is start the `Measure` with 10 and the Kilo enum value: